 1 (15-ounce) can of fire roasted diced tomatoes

 1 (15-ounce) can of full-fat, culinary coconut milk

 1/2 - 1 tsp. fine sea salt (to taste)

 2 large handfuls baby spinach or finely chopped kale

-4 servings cooked brown rice or quinoa
+4 servings cooked brown rice, quinoa, or cauliflower rice

 1 serrano pepper, thinly sliced

 Preheat oven to 400 degrees and linke 2 sheet pans with parchment paper.
 Place the cauliflower on one tray and drizzle with one tablespoon of olive oil + a good sprinkling of salt and pepper.
 Add the carrots and red bell pepper to the second tray - along with one tablespoon olive oil, cumin seeds, and more salt + pepper.
 Mix the vegetables well with your hands so they're evenly coated with the oil.
 Roast for 35-40 minutes, until golden brown and tender (checking every 15 minutes - giving the trays a little shake to prevent burning).